-Relationship between Part B and Part D Coverage Categories of Separately Billable Part B Drugs Comments 1) Unique drugs never dispensed by a pharmacy.
+Relationship between Part B and Categories of Separately Comments Part D Coverage Billable Part B Drugs 1) Unique drugs never dispensed by a pharmacy.
 Non-DME drugs covered as supplies (including radiopharmaceuticals (both diagnostic and therapeutic) and low osmolar contrast media.)
 This category of drugs is those used for diagnostic or therapeutic purposes in a provider or physician office setting.
 CMS would assume that these drugs are not dispensed by pharmacies.
-2) Drugs that would not be covered under Part D because of Part B coverage.
-Blood clotting factors Antigens Pneumococcal and influenza vaccines These categories would not be a Part D benefit and should not be included on a Part D sponsor's formulary.
+2) Drugs that would not be covered under Part D because of Part B Blood clotting factors Antigens These categories would not be a Part D benefit and should not be included on a Part D sponsor's formulary. coverage.
+Pneumococcal and influenza vaccines meraded on a rate 2 sponsor s romanary.